Spotted Turtle Project

-Wild4Ever supports OFI and the 2013 Philly Run Wild 5K Run/Walk for Orangutans.
+Wild4Ever is a proud sponsor of the 2014 Philly Run Wild 5K Run/Walk for Orangutans.
 The mission of Orangutan Foundation International is to support the conservation, protection, and understanding of orangutans and their rain forest habitat while caring for ex-captive orangutan orphans as they make their way back to the forest.
 In addition, OFI educates the public and governments about orangutans, tropical rain forests, and the issues surrounding orangutan and forest conservation and protection.

 ARC to Restore Critical Wetlands

 Wild4Ever is proud to support The Amphibian and Reptile Conservancy in it’s efforts to create four ephemeral wetlands in southern Ohio.
 ARC, along with it’s partners, The Unversaw & Cracchiolo Farm, The Center for Wetlands and Stream Restoration, US Fish and Wildlife Service, Association of State Wetland Managers and The Sheltowee Environmental Education Coaltion are restoring wetlands on former farmland near Mt.
 Orab, Ohio and turning it into a wildlife mecca.
 These four ephemeral wetlands will shore up remnant populations of locally rare species such as Blue Spotted Salamander, Eastern Spadefoot, Eastern Cricket Frog and Wood Frog, as well as many more resilient, common species.
 This multi-wetland project will also serve as a training workshop for other landowners and habitat managers.
 More wetlands will be restored, multiplying the benefits for additional amphibian populations.
 The purpose of ARC is to improve native amphibian and reptile habitats, promote conservation education and applied conservation, and to provide support services for herpetofaunal conservation partners and actions.

 Outside Is IN